redhat-cop/openshift-disconnected-operators/README.md

 ## Requirements

-This tool was tested with the following tools
+This tool was tested with the following versions of the runtime and utilities.

-1. Python 3.7.6
+1. Python 3.7.6 (with pyyaml library)
 2. Podman v1.8 (If you use anything below 1.8, you might run into issues with multi-arch manifests)
 3. Skopeo 0.1.41